 The University of Colorado Boulder purchased its CU Boulder South property in 1996 to ensure the university’s long-term future and to provide Colorado citizens with access to quality education for generations to come.
 At the time of the land purchase, CU Boulder did not have specific or immediate plans for development, and that remains true today.
 As specified in the terms of the annexation agreement, the university has committed to making housing for faculty, staff and non-freshman students the predominant use of the site — and only after fortified flood protections have been built.
-Now that the annexation agreement has been passed by Boulder City Council, the city can begin the permitting work for the flood mitigation project.
+Now that annexation has been approved by Boulder City Council, city staff has begun the design and permitting work for the flood mitigation project.
 The university will also embark in upcoming years on a master planning effort around its future site plans.

 It has long been clear that a portion of CU Boulder South could be used for a flood mitigation project to protect downstream neighbors, and the university has continuously expressed its willingness to make that use a top priority at the site.
 In 2015, after years of floodplain studies and flood mitigation project planning, the city invited the university to bring the property into the 2015 Boulder Valley Comprehensive Plan (BVCP) update process to pave the way toward annexation.